Edward Lazear: Labor and personnel economics

-Role during the financial crisis
+Role during the 2008 financial crisis

-Professor Lazear served as the Chairman of the Council of Economic Advisors during the Financial Crisis and through the Great Recession of 2007–2009.
-As the chief economic advisor to President Bush, he joined the White House economic team that orchestrated the policy response to the financial crisis and that restructured the financial system.
+Lazear served as the chairman of the Council of Economic Advisors during the 2008 financial crisis and through the Great Recession.
+As the chief economic advisor to President Bush, he joined the White House economic team that orchestrated the policy response to the 2008 financial crisis and that restructured the financial system.
 Lazear's team developed the Economic Stimulus Act of 2008 which provided the first rounds of economic stimuli intended to boost the United States economy in the face of unprecedented shocks to the financial and housing sectors.
-The bill was implemented rapidly: passing the U.S House of Representatives on January 29, 2008, and then the U.S Senate on February 7, 2008, to be signed into law on February 13, 2008 by President Bush with bi-partisan support.
-During this period it is mentioned that he was a regular at Camp David, and accompanied President George W. Bush on bike rides in the country retreat, and had been nicknamed as 'stork' by the President.
+The bill was implemented rapidly: passing the U.S. House of Representatives on January 29, 2008, and then the U.S. Senate on February 7, 2008, to be signed into law on February 13, 2008, by President Bush with bi-partisan support.
+During this period it is mentioned that he was a regular at Camp David, and accompanied President George W. Bush on bike rides in the country retreat, and had been nicknamed as 'stork' by the president.